-Tudalen 9
+Tudalen 5

-Category 3: No Level of Control/Certainty - Nat tional 1.18 Domiciliary Care Fee Cap (£0.490m) - The Councito Welsh Government to apply the full cap limit of £ assessment on the ability to pay) from April 2018. is set at £80 per week and is due to rise to £100 per 100 per we The current ek (subject to cap for 2018 1.19 Intermediate Care Fund (ICF) (£0.500m) - The Coshare of ICF funding which is allocated to Bets Health Board (BCUHB).
-This funding is used as core Social Care Services and is currently allocated ICF funding is now confirmed to continue the Councities contribution to ensure continuation of funding. i Cadwalad a contribution d on an ann ar University on to support ual basis.
+Category 3: No Level of Control/Certainty - Nat tional 1.18 Domiciliary Care Fee Cap (£0.490m) - The Councito Welsh Government to apply the full cap limit of £ assessment on the ability to pay) from April 2018. is set at £80 per week and is due to rise to £100 per week.
+100 per we The current ek (subject to cap for 2018 1.19 Intermediate Care Fund (ICF) (£0.500m) - The Coshare of ICF funding which is allocated to Bets Health Board (BCUHB).
+This funding is used as core Social Care Services and is currently allocate ICF funding is now confirmed to continue the Councities contribution to ensure continuation of funding. i Cadwalad a contribution d on an ann cil will seek t ar University on to support ual basis.
 As 1.20 Apprentice Tax Levy (£0.350m) - The Council wi Welsh government for the recovery of 50% of apprenticeship/trainee scheme with the guarantee scheme.
-Welsh Government has a projected apprenticeship schemes in Wales from the ne introduced in April 2017. the cost of to protect £40m of no our internal and grow the ew funds for 1.21 The above three national requests may not be rest the calendar year and may be deferred until Stage Government have been formally invited to meet the e 3 of the b udget.
-Welsh 1.22 Summary of all Stage 2 Options Category Lower Range (£m) Higher Range (£m) 1: High Level of Control/Certainty - Local 1.974 1.974 1a: High Level of Control/Certainty - Local Taxation 2.758 4.167 2: Low Level of Control/Certainty - Local 1.520 1.520 3: No Level of Control/Certainty - National 1.340 1.340 3: No Level of Control/Certainty - National 1.340 1.340 7.592 3: No Level of Control/Certainty - National 1.340 1.23 3: No Level of Control/Certainty - National Total 7.592 und oversperst gap for 2 gaps are 1 1.340 9.001 end of £1.3m 2018/19.
-The under critical 1.23 3: No Level of Control/Certainty - National Total Emerging Issues Affecting the forecast In 2017/18 there is a projected budget Council F which will impact, to some extent, on the foreca variances in expenditure which are at the ca examination.
-Any carry-forward of any recurring 7.592 und oversperst gap for 2 gaps are 1 1.340 9.001 end of £1.3m 2018/19.
-The under critical 1.23 3: No Level of Control/Certainty - National Total Emerging Issues Affecting the forecast In 2017/18 there is a projected budget Council F which will impact, to some extent, on the foreca variances in expenditure which are at the ca examination.
+Welsh Government has a projected apprenticeship schemes in Wales from the ne introduced in April 2017. the cost of to protect £40m of no our internal and grow the ew funds for 1.21 The above three national requests may not be restricted the calendar year and may be deferred until Stag Government have been formally invited to meet the e 3 of the b udget.
+Welsh 1.22 Summary of all Stage 2 Options Category Lower Range (£m) Higher Range (£m) 1: High Level of Control/Certainty - Local 1a: High Level of Control/Certainty - Local Taxation 1.974 2.758 1.974 4.167 2: Low Level of Control/Certainty - Local 1.520 1.520 3: No Level of Control/Certainty - National 1.340 1.340 Total 7.592 9.001 Emerging Issues Affecting the forecast 1.23 In 2017/18 there is a projected budget Council F which will impact, to some extent, on the foreca variances in expenditure which are at the care st gap for 2 2018/19.
+The examination.
+Any carry-forward of any recurring budget will increase the budget gap for 2018/19. examination.
 Any carry-forward of any recurring budget will increase the budget gap for 2018/19.
-7.592 und oversperst gap for 2 ause are undoverspend 9.001 end of £1.3m 2018/19.
-The under critical in the base
+1.24 examination.
+Any carry-forward of any recurring overspend in the base